fabric8io/fluent-plugin-kubernetes_metadata_filter/README.md

 when true (default: `true`)
 * `orphaned_namespace_name` - The namespace to associate with records where the namespace can not be determined (default: `.orphaned`)
 * `orphaned_namespace_id` - The namespace id to associate with records where the namespace can not be determined (default: `orphaned`)
+* `<metadata_source> section` - The names of the kubernetes resource as the source of metadata.
+You can only specify one kubernetes resource here.
+This is useful if the fluentd is running as a sidecar, where you only want to enrich the metadata of the pod that the sidecar is running in.
+You can easily pass the the namespace_name and the pod_name from the [Downward API](https://kubernetes.io/docs/tasks/inject-data-application/downward-api-volume-expose-pod-information/).
+  * `namespace_name` - The name of the namespace.
+This is required if `<metadata_source>` is specified.
+  * `pod_name` - The name of the pod.
+This is required if `<metadata_source>` is specified.
+  * `container_name` - The name of the container.
+Metadata of the container will be added if `container_name` is specified (default: `nil`)

 **NOTE:** As of the release 2.1.x of this plugin, it no longer supports parsing the source message into JSON and attaching it to the payload.
 The following configuration options are removed: